Carath/payara-micro-test/README.md

 # Payara Micro test

-This provides an asynchronous REST API, enabling HTTP requests to a java project.
+This provides an asynchronous REST API to a java project.
 It uses a docker image of Payara Micro, an open-source application server which is Jakarta EE compliant.

 Initially forked from: <https://github.com/apozel/jaxrs-Exemple>